gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

   * 'pub_key_enc' takes value 1 ("COSE\_Key") from the 'Confirmation Key' column of the "CWT Confirmation Method" Registry defined in {{I-D.ietf-ace-cwt-proof-of-possession}}, so indicating that public keys in the OSCORE group are encoded as COSE Keys {{RFC8152}}.
 Future specifications may define additional values for this parameter.

-Note that instead of using the above parameters as defined in Section 3.3 of {{I-D.ietf-ace-key-groupcomm}}, the joining node MAY retrieve this information by other means, e.g. by using the approach described in {{I-D.tiloca-core-oscore-discovery}}.
+  Note that, other than through the above parameters as defined in Section 3.3 of {{I-D.ietf-ace-key-groupcomm}}, the joining node MAY have previously retrieved this information by other means, e.g. by using the approach described in {{I-D.tiloca-core-oscore-discovery}}.

+Additionally, if allowed by the used transport profile of ACE, the joining node may instead provide the Access Token to the Group Manager by other means, e.g. during a secure session establishment (see Section 3.3.1 of {{I-D.ietf-ace-dtls-authorize}}).

 <!-- 13-01-2020 FP: Covered in ace-key-groupcomm